QubesOS/qubes-doc/UserFaq.md

 In dom0, open a terminal and run `sudo qubes-dom0-update`.

 In your TemplateVMs, open a terminal and run `sudo yum upgrade`.

+### How do I run a Windows HVM in non-seamless mode (i.e., as a single window)?

+Enable "debug mode" in the AppVM's settings, either by checking the box labelled "Run in debug mode" in the Qubes VM Manager AppVM settings menu or by running the [qvm-prefs command](/wiki/Dom0Tools/QvmPrefs).)